Llandudno Junction F.C.: Stadium

 The club have played at The Flyover ground since 1998.
 The ground was previously used by Crosville.
 It features covered seating and standing areas.

 Previous clubs

 Original club

-The original Llandudno Junction first played in the North Wales Coast League Division One in 1910, but folded in 1927.
+The original Llandudno Junction first played in the North Wales Coast League Division One in 1910.
+They joined the Welsh National League (North) in 1922, and were runners-up in 1924–25, but folded in 1927.